CIE IGCSE English Language

-Read Text C, Two Old Women, in the insert and then answer Questions 2(a)–(d) on this question paper.
+Read Text C, The Martian, in the insert and then answer Questions 2(a)–(d) on this question paper.

 (b) Using your own words, explain what the writer means by each of the words underlined:

-(c) Use one example from the text below to explain how the writer suggests the chief’s thoughts and feelings at the time of the announcement.
+(c) Use one example from the text below to explain how the writer suggests Mark’s experiences and feelings at the point he got left behind.

 Use your own words in your explanation.